TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Was the fallback for mixing slimes towards the end of 1.12.
 * Decided it was a bit too awkward of a mechanic
-* In 1.16, green slime is the fallback for mxing
+* In 1.16, green slime is the fallback for mixing

 **Tinker Tank**

 * Moving to Tinkers' Complement
-* The original design was based on the deep tank fron Tinkers' Steelworks.
+* The original design was based on the deep tank from Tinkers' Steelworks.
 The other steelworks multiblock was added to Tinkers' Complement, so it makes sense to have them together
 * The commonly used purpose of the tank, preventing accidental alloys, is now handled by a smeltery with no fuel.